amoldighe/amoldighe.github.io/_posts/2017-07-01-consul-alerts.md

 Consul is an amazing tool for Service Discovery, which we have further leveraged to monitor these services and send us alearts incase these services are affected using consul-alerts.
 For our production private cloud setup, we wanted consul to send alreats via multiple channels like - emails, twilio & slack.
 Lets look at their setup one by one.

-* **Emails**
+# Emails

 * Download the latest consul-alerts binary from - https://github.com/AcalephStorage/consul-alerts and copy to /usr/local/bin/

-* Next we will be utilizing the consul key-value store for storing the parameters used by consul-alerts binary
+* Next we will be utilizing the consul key-value store for storing the parameters used by [consul-alerts](https://github.com/AcalephStorage/consul-alerts)

 ```
 (poc)amol@consul-02:~$ consul kv put consul-alerts/config/notifiers/emai